Whichever headset you're using, these are the best VR games you can play to make the most of your futuristic peripheral.

 In Five Nights at Freddy's VR: Help Wanted, you have a collection of fifty mini games to play, based on the other games in the franchise.
-These are sometimes just VR recreations of these earlier games' levels, but can also be completely new variations on the original titles' stages.
-No matter what you play, the goal remains the same - survive.
+These include VR recreations of levels from the previous games, as well as some new unpleasant surprises.

 If you make it through the games, you're still not done.
 There's collectibles of various kinds to find, and also the "Blacklight mode" of every level to play, which adds new scary elements into the mix to keep you on your toes.

 26. Keep Talking and Nobody Explodes (Oculus Rift; Oculus Go; Gear VR; PS VR; HTC Vive)